KrekoG/vanillaplus/README.md

 Some zeppelins and boats change their destinations.
 Talk to the NPC before boarding to make sure you don't end up somewhere you don't want to!

+#### Half-empty barrels and crates

+The drink and food containing barrels and crates have level requirements.
+They may look empty at first, but if you are high enough level, you'll find what you are looking for.

 ### Making suggestions

 You can make suggestions in the #suggestions channel of the discord server.
 To make one you must start your message with `!suggest`, for example `!suggest Add Arcane Blast or make Arcane Missiles benefit from 20% increased cast time talent.`.
 This will show up as a suggestion with others able to vote on it showing how populare your idea is.